 Recreational Program KCC has the strongest recreational program in the State of Hawai'i whose members enjoy non-competitive paddling several times a week.
 They also enthusiastically volunteer their support for diverse local community causes including GEMS, Ironman, Ultraman, Lavaman, Kona Marathon as well as KCC res and activities.

-Recreational Paddling Schedule: Tuesdays,Thursdays & Saturdays @ 6:30 a.m. and 7:45 a.m.
-Visitors and guests should come at 6:15 and 7:30.
+On Tuesdays,Thursdays & Saturdays visitors and new paddlers need to come at 6:15 a.m. and 7:30 a.m. for a safety briefing and to organize.
+Announcements for members and all at 6:30 and 7:30.
+We have paddles available for visitors.
 (Note: the last Thursday of every month is our potluck birthday breakfast, so no 8:00 a.m. paddle those days).
 All paddling opportunities depend on safe weather conditions and having club steersmen available.
 If no steersman--no paddle.
 If you have a group of 3 or more visitors, talk to a steersman in advance or contact us via email to make arrangements to paddle outside our normal program.
 If too many guests show up unannounced, we have too many paddlers, too few seats, and too much disappointment.
-The Mon, Wed, Fri. group organizes at 6:15.
+The Mon, Wed, Fri. group organizes at 6:15 and is not for first timers.
 They do a more strenuous workout than the T, Th,S group.
 Youth under 13 must go in a double hull and wear a life vest unless racing.
-Donations are cheerfully accepted.

 The paddler loading process is managed by Steersmen/Captain and not on a "First come First serve" basis.